xunker/chromecast-scanner/README.md

 send directly to them.
 Use it in cases where your wireless network has client isolation enabled and multicast doesn't work.

+By default, the scanner will check every IP in your local network to see if that IP is a Chromecast.
+If any are found they are reported at the end of the run.
+You can then take the IP found and add it in to the "Developer Settings" -> "Additional receiver IPs" field in the Chrome Cast browser extension.
+The Chromecase should then show up in your list of devices you may cast to.

 ## Requirements

 This script requires Ruby 1.9.3 or higher.
 It uses only Ruby standard